Subsidies for low-income families per year. Social support for low-income families

 • Voronezh.

-Benefits for the poor without children
+Benefits for low-income people without children

 Benefits for children from low-income families